About Landmark Legal

 Richard P. (Pete) Hutchison, Esq.

-Richard P. “Pete” Hutchison has dedicated nearly 30 years serving the Conservative movement with Landmark Legal Foundation.
+Richard P. “Pete” Hutchison has dedicated more than 30 years serving the Conservative movement with Landmark Legal Foundation.
 Pete has been in the trenches for some of the most important public policy issues of the last quarter century: school choice; judicial taxation; labor union political coercion; EPA, IRS, and other federal agency overreach and abuses; voter integrity; and in numerous U.S. Supreme Court cases dealing with significant constitutional issues.
-Pete served as Landmark’s general counsel for 20 years and most recently has also acted as the Foundation’s executive vice president.
-Pete is proud to succeed his longtime friend and Landmark colleague Mark Levin as Landmark’s president.
+He has argued cases in the Missouri and Wisconsin Supreme Courts as well as the U.S. Circuit Courts of Appeal for the D.C. and 10th Circuits.
+Prior to becoming Landmark’s president, Pete served for 20 years as the Foundation’s general counsel.
+He is proud to succeed his longtime friend and colleague Mark Levin as Landmark’s president.

 Michael J. O'Neill, Esq.